Graduate Course Descriptions

 The purpose of this seminar is to study the interactions between two major intellectual trends in Jewish History, the philosophical and the mystical ones.
 From the medieval period to the twenty-first century, we will discuss their interactions, polemics and influences.
 We will compare Philosophy and Kabbalah in light of their understanding of divine representation and in light of their respective Theology and conception of God.

-RELI GU4311 Fanon: Religion, Race, Philosophy in Africa and Beyond.
+RELI GU4311 Fanon: Religion, Race, Philosophy in Africa and beyond.
 4 points.

 This class will examine the work of Fanon through its sources, its context and its contemporary interpretations.